 Another common mistake regarding garage storage is the storage of paints.
 Understandably, keep the paint away from the cold and heat.
 And it is best if you store the paint cans in an area where the temperature remains mild.
 Furthermore, avoid placing the refrigerator in the garage.

-The garage is not air-conditioned, which is why putting the fridge there will lead to nothing but a massive energy drain.
+The garage is not air-conditioned, so putting the fridge there will lead to a massive energy drain.

-The garage is also not a good storage spot for propane and pet food.
-Keep propane outside as there is a minimum chance of catching a spark and igniting.
+The garage is also not a good propane and pet food storage spot.
+Keep propane outside, as there is a minimum chance of catching a spark and igniting.
 Similarly, by placing pet food in the garage, you will only attract other animals and pests to the area who will be curious to sniff out the food and get their share.

 That said, the best place for storing pet food is inside sealed containers in the pantry.
 You should gather all items in the garage and divide them into two portions: keep and throw.
 Put things in the “keep” basket you have used within the last month.

-After drafting a floor plan for the garage, you should categorize things and see how you can place them inside the garage.
+After drafting a floor plan for the garage, you should categorize things and see how to place them inside.
 For instance, you would want to position the heavier equipment in the corners of the garage, such as the lawnmower.
 At the same time, you would like to place the gardening tool inside a chest and the chemicals on the shelves.

 We put loads of stress on garage shelves rather than closed cabinets because open shelves make everything readily accessible.
-Besides, unlike the cabinets, garage shelves don’t require extra space for opening and closing the doors.
-The frames are also cheaper than cabinets and won’t give you an excuse to go messy and keep your things disorganized as you would have with the cabinets while taking advantage of closed doors.
+Besides, unlike cabinets, garage shelves don’t require extra space to open and close doors.
+The frames are cheaper than cabinets and won’t give you an excuse to go messy and keep your things disorganized as you would have with the cabinets while taking advantage of closed doors.

 While storing things safely in the garage and keeping everything organized, investing in window and door locks is recommended to keep burglars off the bay.